vanitasvitae/LiveAdapter/README.md

 ## How to use this library

 ### 1. Implement your item
 Implement your item as simple POJO class which implement `IViewItem`.
 For a default implementation you can also extend the `ViewItem` class.
-To use a simplified adapter class make sure to implement the `Compareable<T>` interface.

 ```java
 public class Book extends ViewItem<Book> {